 Life Insurance for Avapro users.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Avapro or its generic form Irbesartan to treat their either their high blood pressure (hypertension) or to treat diabetic nerve pain.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being prescribed Avapro or its generic form Irbesartan treat their high blood pressure (hypertension) or to treat diabetic nerve pain.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Avapro?

 - Why do life insurance companies care if I’ve been prescribed Avapro?

 - What kind of information will the insurance companies ask me or be interested in?

 - What rate (or price) can I qualify for?